 Styled after McD’s Filet-O-Fish, The Fish One was one of those burgers that really did turn out to be a surprisingly good one, with its own distinct uniqueness.

 What made this version arguably one of the better fish burgers we’ve had in quite some time was: 1) the size of the cod, which was both thick and meaty, and moist and flaky; 2) and the freshly-made batter, which was light and airy, and ever so delicately crispy.

 But, as with all fish burgers, it requires a good sauce to complete the experience.
-In this case, it was strength of the creamy tartar sauce used therein, being strong and tangy, that elevated this to the next level.
+In this case, it was the strength of the creamy tartar sauce used therein, being distinctly tangy, that elevated this to the next level.

 As much as we raved about the version had in Leicester’s BRGR.BRO not too long ago (who also won last year’s #FtLionAwards Burger of the Year, though for another burger), this was just as good, if not better!

 In spite of all the commendations earned by the aforementioned burger joints in Leicester, it wasn’t all cookies and cream, with our previous vegan burger had at Phat Buns being really disappointing.

 This, on the other hand, was really very good.
 Despite the cheese looking like a plastic toy prop, it certainly had some of that piquancy.
 But the most impressive thing was the imitation chicken.
 With a crispy, golden exterior, the inside offered a soft meaty texture, with most of the taste coming from the batter and the zingy white sauce.

 If we did have a suggestion, it would be to consider replacing the fresh onions with grilled ones for that additional flavour profile.